tferrari92/automate-all-the-things/README.md

 I want to show how IaC (Infrastructure as Code), Gitops and CI/CD (Continuous Integration/Continuous Deployment) can be merged for [unlimited power](https://www.youtube.com/watch?v=Sg14jNbBb-8).

+As you can see in the diagram, we'll be deploying an EKS Kubernetes cluster in AWS.
+Inside the cluster we'll have three environments where our app will be deployed with it's required K8S resources.
+The app in each environment will be accesible to the public internet through a Load Balancer.

 <br/>

 ## Tools we'll be using